mdiloreto/translate-blog-html-and-post-to-medium/output.md

 With these types of volumes, when the pod's lifecycle ends, the data lifecycle ends as well.
 Volumes will not maintain data persistence.

 Some examples:
-emptyDir: When a storage pod is defined as this volume type, it is created when the pod is assigned to a node in the cluster.
-An empty directory is assigned (as the name implies).
-It is shared for all Containers within the pod.
-When the pod's lifecycle ends.
-It also terminates the emptyDir volume and its data is deleted.
-When a container crashes, the data is not deleted.
-Some possible uses:Scratch space.
-Save checkpoints in long calculations to recover from failures.
-Maintain files that a Content-Manager container fetches while a web server container provides the data.   - When a storage pod is defined this volume type, it is created when the pod is assigned to a node in the cluster.
-   - An empty directory is assigned (as the name implies).
-   - It is shared for all Containers within the pod.
-   - When the pod's lifecycle ends.
-It also terminates the emptyDir volume and its data is deleted.
-   - When a container crashes, the data is not deleted.
-   - Some possible uses:Scratch space.
-Save checkpoints in long calculations to recover from failures.
-Maintain files that a Content-Manager container fetches while a web server container provides the data.
-      - Scratch space.
-      - Save checkpoints in long calculations to recover from failures.
-      - Maintain files that a Content-Manager container fetches while a web server container provides the data.

 When a storage pod is defined this volume type, it is created when the pod is assigned to a node in the cluster.

 An empty directory is assigned (as the name implies).